dstackai/dstack/docs/docs/installation/index.md

 If you want the `dstack` server to run containers or manage clusters in your cloud accounts (or use Kubernetes), create the [`~/.dstack/server/config.yml`](../reference/server/config.yml.md) file and configure backends.

-### 2. (Optional) Configure log storage

-By default, the server stores workloads logs on the disk.
-To use CloudWatch Logs, set `SERVER_CLOUDWATCH_LOG_GROUP` and optionally `SERVER_CLOUDWATCH_LOG_REGION` environment variables.
-The group must be created beforehead, the server won't try to create it.

 ### 3. Start the server

 Once the `~/.dstack/server/config.yml` file is configured, proceed to start the server: